deknowny/python-package-template/docs/reference/manage-dependencies.md

 ...
 ```

-And now add it to a new group.
+And now add the dependency to a new group.
 Let's call it `fast-json`
 ```toml title="pyproject.toml" hl_lines="6"
 [tool.poetry.extras]
 # Ordinary extra dependencies